alo9507/JustKeepClicking/content/blog/race-to-release-part-1/index.md

 <img src="./StartingEquation.svg" alt="equation_1" class="equation">

 Where number of developers is taken to mean <i>independently operating</i> developers.
-If this were all there is to determing <b>Time-to-Release (TTR)</b>, then coalescing the efforts of two developers onto a single task should effectively <i>double</i> the time it takes to complete a project.
+If this were all there is to determing <b>Time-to-Release (TTR)</b>, then coalescing the efforts of two developers onto a single task should effectively <i>double</i> the time it takes to complete a project, right?

 But this is not what we see in practice.
 This two-part series attempts to formulate a more full-fledged TTR equation in Part I, then show how pairing effects TTR in Part II.